 - 1. Exchange students will be accepted only from programs approved by the National Association of Secondary School Principals. - 2.
 Exchange students must be at least 16 years of age. - 3.
 Exchange students must apply to the high school before June 30. - 4.
 Exchange students may not be open-enrolled to the Southeast Polk Community School District. - 5.
 Exchange students will follow all rules and regulations of the Southeast Polk Community School District. - 6.
 Exchange students must be enrolled for a full school year. - 7.
 Exchange students must have proficiency in English. - 8.
 Exchange students must have a signed insurance waiver or purchase school insurance. - 9.
 Exchange students must meet all eligibility requirements for participation in extracurricular activities. - 10.
-Exchange students are not allowed to enroll in driver education classes. - 11.
 Exchange students may receive an honorary diploma during commencement exercises.
 Exchange students are designated a senior, and he/she must enroll in two semesters of English, two semesters of United States history, one semester of Government, and two semesters of physical education.